VictoirePrr/SO_LONG/README.md

     - **ESC**: Exit the game

 3. **Objective**:
-    The goal is to navigate through the maze, collect items (such as keys or coins), and reach the exit.
-Be cautious of obstacles and enemies that may be scattered around the map.
+    The goal is to navigate through the maze, collect items, and reach the exit.

 4. **Map Layout**:
     - **P**: Player's starting position